addff/2503-ITT440/10% Individual Assignment/M3CS2554A/MAU 'IZOH BINTI ASRUL HADI/README.md

 ### Library Related to SciPy
 Even though SciPy’s module has powerful image processing capabilities, it mainly depends on **NumPy** for array manipulation, with all of NumPy’s functions included in it .
 In addition, **skimage** is usually used together to load the image and convert it into 8-bit unsigned integers, which is a proper format for image processing.
 Moreover, to view the processed images, it is necessary to use external libraries such as **Matplotlib**.
 Hence, SciPy is often used with other libraries to create a comprehensive workflow for image processing.
 ### Module / Subpackage
-SciPy offers a specifically designed module for image processing and analysis functions, which called ```scipy.ndimage```.
+SciPy offers a specifically designed module for image processing and analysis functions, which is called ```scipy.ndimage```.
 This subpackage provide variety of functions including linear and non-linear filtering, object measurements, interpolation and binary morphology.
 Below are some of basic image processing functions :
 1) gaussian_filter(input, sigma[, order, ...])
 3) sobel(input[, axis, output, mode, cval])
 4) grey_dilation(input[, size, footprint, ...])
 5) maximum_position(input[, labels, index])
 6) minimum_position(input[, labels, index])
+## ENVIRONMENT AND CODING
 ### Integrated Development Environment (IDE)
 ![images](https://github.com/user-attachments/assets/32ccb994-634d-4d1a-a56b-0a7faa691361)

 When it comes to selecting an editor or IDE for image processing tasks using SciPy, the choice ultimately depends on personal preference, project size, and the features you need.
-In this article, we use **Spyder**, which is designed for scientific computing with built-in support for SciPy, NumPy, and Matplotlib, making it ideal for image processing.
+In this article, we use **Spyder**, which is designed for scientific computing and comes with built-in support for SciPy, NumPy, scikit-image (skimage), and Matplotlib making it ideal for image processing.
+This means we don't need to install these libraries separately, as they are pre-installed.
 ### Python Code Example for Basic Image Processing with SciPy
-Coding below shows the use of some functions that has been listed before which is gaussian filter, sobel, grey dilation :
+The following code demonstrates the use of some functions mentioned earlier which is gaussian filter, sobel, grey dilation :
 ``` py
 from skimage import io, img_as_ubyte
 from scipy import ndimage